 Sethuraman Panayappan Sethuraman first garnered attention by winning the 2004 Asian Under 12 Chess championship.
 Since then, he’s broken out with multiple victories and has won two World Championships.
 These accomplishments have earned him his spot on the World Chess Federation’s top 20 players list.

-At the 51st Grandmaster’s Chess Championship in Jalgoan, he won the title of champion of India after defeating GM Abhijit Kunte by a score of 5-3.
-In chess, not only does Grandmaster Krishnan Sasikiran have a trophy case filled with accolades for his accomplishments in the competitive playing field, but he is also a winner of the prestigious Arjuna Award.
+At the 51st Grandmaster’s Chess Championship in Jalgoan, Sasikiran won the title of champion of India after defeating GM Abhijit Kunte by a score of 5-3.
+Sasikiran has a trophy case filled with accolades for his accomplishments in the competitive playing field in addition to being the winner of the prestigious Arjuna Award.

 Nihal Sarin, the second-highest earner of Akshaykalpa Milk, has propelled Indian chess to greater heights.
 This 19-year-old wonderkid became an inspiration to Indians across the country after earning the title of Grandmaster at 14, making him India’s second-youngest champion ever.